The cities of Normandy during the 1944 battles

 On 13 June, the Americans were preparing to take Cherbourg.
 They initially plan to reach the western coasts of Cotentin and thus head towards Saint-Sauveur-le-Vicomte.
 The airborne paratroopers and soldiers of the 82nd Airborne Division are less than one kilometer east of this town on 15 June.

-The following day, June 17, at 5 am, Saint-Sauveur-le-Vicomte was crossed by the 47th Infantry Regiment (9th Infantry Division) commanded by Colonel George W. Smythe, which moved along County Road 15 southwest.
+The following day, June 17, the town is entirely liberated and at 5 am, Saint-Sauveur-le-Vicomte was crossed by the 47th Infantry Regiment (9th Infantry Division) commanded by Colonel George W. Smythe, which moved along County Road 15 southwest.